mist64/cbmbus_doc/6 JiffyDOS.md

 ### 8: Controller is now busy again
 ![](docs/cbmbus/jiffydos-09.png =601x131)

-Also timing-based, the controller pulls the DATA line as soon as it has read the CLK line.
+After reading the CLK line (i.e. no earlier than after 58 µs), the controller pulls the DATA line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

-As with the send case, the controller can alternatively pull ATN at this point, and send an "UNTALK" command, for example.
+Similarly to the send case, the controller can alternatively pull ATN at this point, and send an "UNTALK" command, for example.

-## End of Stream (Receive)
+## JiffyDOS Byte Receive - EOI & Error

 An EOI event is signaled through the CLK line in step 7.

 ### 7a: Device signals EOI status
 ![](docs/cbmbus/jiffydos-10.png =601x131)

-If there is an EOI, instead of pulling the CLK line at 58 µs, the device keeps CLK released at least between 58 µs and 71 µs.
+If there is an EOI, instead of pulling the CLK line at 58 µs, the device keeps CLK released and pulls DATA at least between 58 µs and 71 µs.

+If both CLK and DATA are released, this indicates a "timeout" error.

 ### 7b: Device is now busy again
 ![](docs/cbmbus/jiffydos-11.png =601x131)